ufal/atrium-alto-postprocess/README.md

 exercised, and records it as `license` / `license_url` plus a detailed `license_detail` block (per-component licenses, which component(s) `determined_by` the result, `is_non_commercial` / `is_share_alike` flags, and any unknown licenses).
 See [Output licensing](#output-licensing-) below.
-* **Configuration ⚙️:** Stores a complete snapshot of the runtime configuration ⚙️, including script names, input/output paths, and specific model choices.
+* **Configuration ⚙️:** StoreSee [Output licensing](#output-licensing-) below.ensing) below.ensing) below.time configuration
+⚙️, including script names, input/output paths, and specific model choices.
 * **Timing ⏱️:** Records precise UTC start times, end times, and the total duration of the run in seconds.
 * **Statistics 📊:** Tracks the total number of input files, successfully processed documents, and computes performance throughput (e.g., output files generated per minute).